awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

 The basic building block of Amazon RDS is the DB instance\.
 This environment is where you run your Oracle databases\.

 **Note**
 A new console interface is available for database creation\.
-Choose either the **New Console** or the **Current Console** instructions based on the console that you are using\.
+Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
 The **New Console** instructions are open by default\.

 ### New Console<a name="CHAP_GettingStarted.Creating.Oracle.Console"></a>

 You can create a DB instance running Oracle with the AWS Management Console with **Easy create** enabled or not enabled\.
-With **Easy create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy create** uses the default setting for other configuration options\.
-With **Easy create** not enabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.
+With **Easy Create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy Create** uses the default setting for other configuration options\.
+With **Easy Create** not enabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.

-For this example, you use **Easy create** to create a DB instance running the Oracle database engine with a db\.t2\.micro DB instance class\.
+For this example, you use **Easy Create** to create a DB instance running the Oracle database engine with a db\.t2\.micro DB instance class\.

 **Note**
-For information about creating an Oracle DB instance with **Easy create** not enabled, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.
+For information about creating an Oracle DB instance with **Easy Create** not enabled, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.

-**To create an Oracle DB instance with Easy create enabled**
+**To create an Oracle DB instance with Easy Create enabled**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.